Published in Primary Care

 Luminopia

-The system treats amblyopia in a twofold fashion, reducing the contrast in the better to 15%, along with complementary masking in each eye such that binocularity is necessary to see the full video.
+The system treats amblyopia in a twofold fashion, reducing the contrast in the better eye to 15%, along with complementary masking in each eye such that binocularity is necessary to see the full video.
 Specifically, the center of the amblyopic eye was kept clear.

-It must be noted there was significantly better compliance with Luminopia compared to patching and similar dichoptic treatments.4,7 The contrast was also kept at 15% while other dichoptic studies gradually increased contrast over time.10,11
+It must be noted there was significantly better compliance with Luminopia compared to patching and similar dichoptic treatments.4,7 The contrast was also kept at 15% while other dichoptic studies gradually increased contrast over time.12,13

 CureSight

-NovaSight received FDA approval for their device, CureSight, about 1 year after Luminopia.
+NovaSight received FDA clearance for their device, CureSight, about 1 year after Luminopia.
 We have yet to prescribe this to patients, but there may be some advantages over other dichoptic therapies.
 Similar to the iPad-based dichoptic play, CureSight uses anaglyph glasses to create the dichoptic environment, rather than a VR headset.

 CureSight modifies its approach by incorporating eye-tracking software that allows the device to selectively blur and reduce contrast to only the fovea of the sound eye.
 This means that as the child glances around the digital device, the eye-tracking continuously alters the area of blur.